-(Jonah 1:11) Then they said to him, "What shall we do to you, that the sea may quiet down for us?"
-For the sea grew more and more tempestuous.
+(Jonah 1:11) Then said they unto him, What shall we do unto thee, that the sea may be calm unto us? for the sea wrought, and was tempestuous.

 The sailors knew Jonah was a prophet, and they wanted to know what God wanted them to do in order to obey God and be freed from the punishment of Jonah that so terrified them.
 When they learned about the true God, they wanted to obey Him.
 The sea got increasingly rougher to show that God expected immediate obedience.